 In addition to her operatic performances, she also lends her talent to crossover concerts and she tours with her project Resonance.
 A testimonial of her passion for film music is the CD L’amore è poesia (released in 2016 by Solo Musica / Sony ) with music by Flavio Motalla especially composed for her voice and recorded with the London Symphony Orchestra in Abbey Road Studios.

 Elena Mosuc’s discography includes solo albums, as A Portrait (a 3-CD box featuring Au jardin de mon cœur, Mozart Portrait and Notre amour), Donizetti Heroines (Sony Classical), Stabat Mater by Giovanni Gualberto Brunetti (a world première recording), With Compliments (Handel arias with the Zürich Chamber Orchestra), Schön ist die Welt by Franz Lehár (awarded the Preis der Deutschen Schallplattenkritik), Mahler’s Second Symphony conducted by Valery Gergiev, the complete recording of Puccini’s La Rondine 2017 and the orchestral song cycle Tragédie d'amour ( 2018 ) by swiss composer Émile Jaques-Dalcroze.
 Elena Mosuc also appears in numerous DVD opera productions, as La Bohème, Rigoletto, Ariadne auf Naxos,The Magic Flute and Lucia di Lammermoor.
 She also appeared in the BBC film The Genius of Mozart and in two FIFA live Galas.
-In april 2018 was published her new CD Verdi Heroines by Solo Musica / Sony.
+In April 2018 her new CD Verdi Heroines was published by Solo Musica / Sony.